Last Updated on February 20, 2026 by Maged kamel

 A step-by-step guide to Lateral-torsional buckling

-This is the 11th post of the Steel beams Posts.
+This post is in the Steel Beams Posts series.
 A new subject is the Lateral-torsional buckling of beams.
-A torsion will occur for a beam accompanied by a lateral movement, which refers to the definition from Schaum’s book, Structural Steel Designโintroduction to the Coefficient of Bending CB.ย
+A torsion will occur for a beam accompanied by a lateral movement, which refers to the definition from Schaum’s book, Structural Steel Design—Introduction to the Coefficient of Bending CB.

 This is a link to post 10: Step-by-step guide to Lateral-torsional buckling.